 You don’t always have to understand why you’re in a bad mood in order to change it.
 These seven strategies can help.

 Being in nature can help to lift your mood and even lull your nervous system.
 For instance,

 So when you wake up on the wrong side of the bed, try visiting a park or body of water, suggests Darlene Mininni, Ph.D, MPH, author of The Emotional Toolkit.
 Or bring nature indoors by surrounding yourself with plants and flowers, getting a water fountain for your desk or getting a fish tank.

 “Get out your absolute favorite grouchy, wallowy music and relish in tunes that match your mood for as long as it feels good,” suggests Ashley Eder, LPC, a psychotherapist in Boulder, CO.
 Then when you start feeling better, adjust your music to fit your brighter feelings, she said.

 The opposite can also help.
 According to Mininni, if you’re upset, try listening to uplifting music.
 If you’re anxious or worried about something, try listening to soothing music, she said.

 This study found that listening to classical music for just 10 minutes minimized participants’ negative moods.
 Other research found that listening to music lowered blood pressure, heart rate and levels of the stress hormone cortisol.
-(This study found these effects in 54 nurses who listened to soothing music for 30 minutes.)
+(This

 Combining calming tunes with slow breathing also might help.
 This research found that participants with high blood pressure who listened to 30 minutes of classic, Celtic or Indian music while performing breathing exercises had significantly lower blood pressure than those who didn’t.